uqlibrary/technology-training/README.md

  To modify lesson materials:

+### Uploading binary files (e.g. `.pdf`, `.docx`, `.xlsx` etc.)

+1. Go to the appropriate folder
+2. Press "Add file" > "Upload files"
+3. Choose the file, include an appropriate message (e.g. "Updated excel notes") and press "Commit changes"

+To *update* a file, **make sure the file name and location are the same**.
+Otherwise, the website will still link to the old file.

+If you've used a new name, or are uploading a new file, you will need to update the website by changing the corresponding `.qmd` file's link.

+### Updating the website

  1. Modify the corresponding Quarto (`qmd`) file.
  2. Preview the rendered page locally to see the changes: